-The Florida Trustee Implementation Group (FL TIG) has prepared this draft Restoration Plan and Supplemental Environmental Assessment analyzing a reasonable range of alternatives that would implement the fourth phase of the Florida Coastal Access Project,3 which was selected as part of Phase V of Early Restoration (Phase V.4 RP/SEA).
-Through this document, the FL TIG continues restoration planning to address a portion of the lost recreational use in the Florida Restoration Area that occurred as a result of the Deepwater Horizon (DWH) oil spill, informs the public about the DWH Natural Resource Damage Assessment (NRDA) restoration planning efforts, and seeks public comment on the proposed action.
-This document was prepared in accordance with the Deepwater Horizon Oil Spill: Programmatic and Phase III Early Restoration Plan and Early Restoration Programmatic Environmental Impact Statement (Phase III ERP/PEIS; DWH Trustees 2014)4, the Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS; DWH Trustees 2016a) and the Record of Decision (ROD)5, the Oil Pollution Act of 1990 (OPA), the OPA NRDA regulations, and the National Environmental Policy Act of 1969 (NEPA).
+The Florida Trustee Implementation Group (FL TIG) has prepared this restoration plan and supplemental environmental assessment and finding of no significant impact (FONSI) analyzing a reasonable range of alternatives that would implement the fourth phase of the Florida Coastal Access Project,2 which was selected as part of Phase V of Early Restoration (Phase V.4 RP/SEA).
+Through this document, the FL TIG continues restoration planning to address a portion of the lost recreational use in the Florida Restoration Area that occurred as a result of the Deepwater Horizon (DWH) oil spill and informs the public about the DWH Natural Resource Damage Assessment (NRDA) restoration planning efforts and the reasonable range of alternatives evaluated in this phase of the Florida Coastal Access project.
+Upon consideration of public comment, the FL TIG selects its preferred alternative, the Dickerson Bay Addition, for funding and implementation.
+This document was prepared in accordance with the Deepwater Horizon Oil Spill: Programmatic and Phase III Early Restoration Plan and Early Restoration Programmatic Environmental Impact Statement (Phase III ERP/PEIS; DWH Trustees 2014)3, the Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS; DWH Trustees 2016a) and the Record of Decision (ROD)4, the Oil Pollution Act of 1990 (OPA), the OPA NRDA regulations, and the National Environmental Policy Act of 1969 (NEPA).